gemc/home/_examples/optical/cherenkov.md

     filename: cherenkov
 ```

-Because %%flux%% is a per-event digitization, GEMC will produce one output file per thread.
+Because %%gPhotonDetector%% is a per-event digitization, GEMC will produce one output file per thread.
 For ROOT files, you can use `hadd` to merge the files.

 {% include notes/output-note.md %}